xpdustry/nohorny/README.md

   analyzer: Debug
   ```

-  > For more detailed debugging, enable debug logging with the command `config debug true`
-  and distributor trace logging with `config trace true`.
-  There is also the in-game command `nohorny-tracker-debug` that allows you to check
+  > There is also the in-game command `nohorny-tracker-debug` that allows you to check
   if displays and canvases are properly tracked.

 Once you chose your analyzer, load your changes using the command `nohorny-reload` in the console, and enjoy,